Masculine Archetypes: 6 Types of Men You See in Real Life

 The label turned into shorthand for the bully, the loud jerk you secretly want to pelt in the face with a Buick.
 But strip away the noise and the caricature, and there’s still value in the idea of someone who stands steady.

-The real Alpha isn’t flawless; he trusts the systems he’s built to handle the chaos when it comes.
-And if we’re being honest, confidence like that doesn’t need to stomp on anybody else.
+The real alpha isn’t flawless; he trusts the systems he’s built to handle the chaos when it comes.
+Confidence like that doesn’t need to stomp on anybody else.
 Equality isn’t a threat unless your “strength” is paper-thin.

 Vibe in the wild